paskino/mephoto/ROADMAP.md

 ...
 ```

-With the structure defined above, for instance if global website defines itself to be public, all entities are public, unless exceptions are defined for each one.
+With the structure defined above, for instance if the global website defines itself to be public, all entities are public, unless exceptions are defined for each one.
-For instance: Website public, Collection 1 visibile only for users 1, 2 and 3, Album 1.2 only visibile for users 1 and 2, Picture X in Album 1.2 only visible for user 1.
+For instance: Website public, Collection 1 visible only for users 1, 2 and 3, Album 1.2 only visible for users 1 and 2, Picture X in Album 1.2 only visible for user 1.
 The system is complex and need to intercept conflicts (for instance Album A only visible to user 1 and 2 and Picture X in Album A only visible to user 3... unless the same picture is also published in another album, or folder, visible to user 3).